cgloeckner/SfmlExt/README.md

 ## Features
 - `atlas`: Image atlas implementation to create large framesets from many small single frames.
 It also supports shrinking images to their minimum before adding them.
-- `cache`: Multi-resource cache holding unique ownership.
-Each resource is identified by it's filename.
 - `tiling`: Provides different 2d tiling approaches (such as orthogonal or isometric tiling) as well as range-based iteration in rendering order.
 - `menu`: A light-weight and customizable gui implementation for option-based menus (using pure keyboard/gamepad input).
 - `state`: A customizable context-related state machine and application wrapper class.